 News 22 October 2024

-Marte de Leeuw: Things You Need to Know about Research Data Management
+Marte De Leeuw: Things You Need to Know about Research Data Management

-In an online training course, Marte de Leeuw (KU Leuven) shared some important things to know about Research Data Management.
+In an online training course, Marte De Leeuw (KU Leuven) shared some important things to know about Research Data Management.
 Read the interview we had with Marte.

 About

 The RESILIENCE D2.4 Data Management Plan was recently published and is still quite new to the various workers in RESILIENCE and ITSERR.
 That was the reason for giving this introductory training course.
-More or less the same counts for Marte de Leeuw.
+More or less the same counts for Marte De Leeuw.
 She recently joined the KU Leuven team and jumped right into the deep end by showing the RESILIENCE team around in the world of Research Data Management and Open Science.

 After the online training session, we had the pleasure of talking with Marte about a few quotes from her presentation.
 What is behind these quotes?